Ahmad Shah II: Reign

-In the same year Sultán Mahmúd Khilji attempted to conquer Nagor then held by Fírúz Khán, a cousin of the Áhmedábád Sultán.
-Kutb-ud-dín Sháh despatched an army under the command of Sayad Atáulláh, and, as it drew near Sámbhar, the Málwa Sultán retired and shortly after Fírúz Khán died.
-Kúmbha Rána of Chittor now began interfering in the Nágor succession on behalf of Shams Khán, who had been dispossessed by his brother Mujáhid Khán, and expelled Mujáhid.
-But as Shams Khán refused to dismantle the fortifications of Nágor, the Chittor chief collected an army to capture Nágor, while Shams Khán repaired to Kutb-ud-dín Sháh for aid and gave that sovereign his daughter in marriage.
-Upon this Kutb-ud-dín sent Rái Anupchand Mánek and Malik Gadái with an army to Nágor to repulse the Rána of Chitor.
-In a battle near Nágor, the Gujarát troops were defeated, and the Rána after laying waste the neighbourhood of that city, returned to Chitor.
-In 1455–56, to avenge this raid, Kutb-ud-dín Sháh marched against Chittor.
-On his way the Devra Rája of Sirohi attended Kutb-ud-dín Sháh's camp, praying him to restore the fortress of Abu, part of the ancestral domain of Sirohi, which the Rána of Chittor had wrested from his house.
-The king ordered one of his generals, Malik Shaâbán, to take possession of Ábu and restore it to the Devra chieftain, while he himself continued to advance against Kumbhalmer.
-Malik Shaâbán was entangled in the defiles near Ábu, and defeated with great slaughter, and shortly after Kutb-ud-dín Sháh, making a truce with Chittor, retired to his own country.
-On his return the Málwa sovereign proposed that they should unite against Chittor, conquer the Rána's territories, and divide them equally between them.
-Kutb-ud-dín agreed and in 1456–57 marched against the Rána by way of Ábu, which fortress he captured and handed to the Devra Rája.
+In the same year Sultan Mahmud Khilji attempted to conquer Nagor then held by Firuz Khan, a cousin of the Ahmedabad Sultan.
+Qutb-ud-din Shah despatched an army under the command of Sayad Ataullah, and, as it drew near Sambhar, the Malwa Sultan retired and shortly after Firuz Khan died.
+Kumbha Rana of Chittor now began interfering in the Nagor succession on behalf of Shams Khan, who had been dispossessed by his brother Mujahid Khan, and expelled Mujahid.
+But as Shams Khan refused to dismantle the fortifications of Nagor, the Chittor chief collected an army to capture Nagor, while Shams Khan repaired to Qutb-ud-din Shah for aid and gave that sovereign his daughter in marriage.
+Upon this Qutb-ud-din sent Rai Anupchand Manek and Malik Gadai with an army to Nagor to repulse the Rana of Chitor.
+In a battle near Nagor, the Gujarat troops were defeated, and the Rana after laying waste the neighbourhood of that city, returned to Chitor.
+In 1455–56, to avenge this raid, Qutb-ud-din Shah marched against Chittor.
+On his way the Devra Raja of Sirohi attended Qutb-ud-din Shah's camp, praying him to restore the fortress of Abu, part of the ancestral domain of Sirohi, which the Rana of Chittor had wrested from his house.
+The king ordered one of his generals, Malik Shaâban, to take possession of abu and restore it to the Devra chieftain, while he himself continued to advance against Kumbhalmer.
+Malik Shaâban was entangled in the defiles near abu, and defeated with great slaughter, and shortly after Qutb-ud-din Shah, making a truce with Chittor, retired to his own country.
+On his return the Malwa sovereign proposed that they should unite against Chittor, conquer the Rana's territories, and divide them equally between them.
+Qutb-ud-din agreed and in 1456–57 marched against the Rana by way of abu, which fortress he captured and handed to the Devra Raja.
 Next, advancing upon Kumbhalmer, he plundered the country round, and then turned towards Chittor.
-On his way to Chittor, he was met by the Rána, and a battle was fought and won by Rana, after which the Gujarat sultan fell back to his capital, where he gave himself up to licentious excess.within three months rana attacked Nágor.
-Kutb-ud-dín Sháh, though so overcome with drink as to be unable to sit his horse, mustered his troops and started in a palanquin.
-As soon as the Rána heard that the Gujarát army was in motion he retired, and the king returned to Áhmedábád.
+On his way to Chittor, he was met by the Rana, and a battle was fought and won by Rana, after which the Gujarat sultan fell back to his capital, where he gave himself up to licentious excess.within three months rana attacked Nagor.
+Qutb-ud-din Shah, though so overcome with drink as to be unable to sit his horse, mustered his troops and started in a palanquin.
+As soon as the Rana heard that the Gujarat army was in motion he retired, and the king returned to ahmedabad.
 In 1458, he again led an army by way of Sirohi and Kumbhalmer against Chitor, and laid waste the country.
-Soon after his return, according to one account by an accidental sword wound, according to another account poisoned by his wife, Kutb-ud-dín died in May 1458 after a reign of seven years and seven days.
-His after-death title is Sultán-i-Gházi, the Warrior King.
+Soon after his return, according to one account by an accidental sword wound, according to another account poisoned by his wife, Qutb-ud-din died in May 1458 after a reign of seven years and seven days.
+His after-death title is Sultan-i-Ghazi, the Warrior King.